Note: None of this capability is currently implemented.

 Let's illustrate this with a simple (but mathematically unusual) example:

 fn power(n i32, pow i32) i32 match pow 0: 1 1: n 2: n * n _: -1

-This example returns a value calculated differently based on the value of pow.
+This example calculates its value differently based on the value of pow.
 If pow is zero, we return 1.
 If pow is 1, we return n.
 If pow is two, we return n squared.
 Finally, if pow is any other value, we return -1.